castholm/string-uri-scheme/draft-castholm-string-uri-scheme.md

 "string" URI scheme, which is designed to meet the following requirements:

 - Identifiers have a strict yet simple and familiar syntax that is easy for humans to remember.
-- Identifiers are convenient for developers and users of applications to define, create and process.
+- Identifiers are convenient for developers and users of applications to define and use.
 - An identifier that identifies a string consisting of only alphanumeric ASCII characters may safely include that string as a component of the identifier itself without requiring any preprocessing.
-- An identifier has exactly one valid representation, making determining whether two identifiers for equality very simple.
+- An identifier has exactly one valid representation, making testing two identifiers for equality very simple.

-# Conventions and Definitions
+# Terminology

 {::boilerplate bcp14-tagged}

-# Syntax
+# Syntax {#syntax}

+The string URI syntax is a subset of the generic URI syntax defined in {{!rfc3986}}.

-Using ABNF and the "DIGIT" and "ALPHA" rules defined by {{!RFC2234}}, the syntax of string URIs is defined by the "string-URI" rule defined below:
+Using ABNF and the "DIGIT" and "ALPHA" rules defined in {{!RFC2234}}, the string URI syntax is defined by the "string-URI" rule defined below:

 ~~~ abnf